 Some of the companies that we meet with send all of their email, including system messages, from their internal servers.
-Many of them don’t have means to even see if the emails are getting to their destination… and many of them aren’t.
-Do not assume that because you sent an email that it actually made it to the inbox.
+Many of them don’t have the means to even see if the emails are getting to their destination… and many of them aren’t.
+Do not assume that because you sent an email it actually made it to the inbox.

-- Soft Bounces – Sometimes email inboxes are full so the host or provider doesn’t accept the email.
+- Soft Bounces – sometimes inboxes are full so the host or provider doesn’t accept the email.
 They send a bounce message back.
 This is called a soft bounce.
 If your system doesn’t have any means of handling a soft bounce, you won’t send another email when the user finally cleans up their inbox.
 This is called bounce management and it’s quite complex.
 To maximize deliverability rates, email service providers will attempt to resend emails dozens of times if necessary.

 - Content – Email subject lines and content may contain some words that trigger SPAM filters.
 Unbeknownst to you, your email is sent directly to the junk folder and your recipient never reads it.
 Most email service providers (and some external tools) have content analysis filters.
 It’s a great idea to validate your message to improve the chances of it making it to the inbox.